 SHOE STORIES – Daniel’s Story – Black ‘47

-We were all feeling better after the music and a nights rest and John and I and a few of the boys ran on ahead.
+We were all feeling better after the music and a night’s rest and Thomas and I and a few of the boys ran on ahead.
 We could see frog spawn at the water’s edge and soon heard a croaking in the rushes as we searched for frogs.

-‘Daniel there’s two frogs.’ shouted John excited as we bent down at the water’s edge to try and catch one.
+‘Daniel there’s two frogs,’ shouted Patrick Cox and Henry Holden, excited as we bent down at the water’s edge to try and catch one.

 I was trying to beat him to it, when suddenly I felt my foot slip in my new shoes and I stumbled into the cold water.
 Luckily it was shallow there near the rushes and all the boys laughed and teased me as I sat up and the water dripped off me.

 ‘What are you up to Daniel?’, smiled my uncle coming up to me, and seeing the wet state that I was in.